shubhamishere/starplat/readme.md

 ## Code Generation
 Note: For details about StarPlat's code generation backends (code generation flow, prerequisites, and usage notes), see [`starplat/src/backends/README.md`](https://github.com/gajendra-iitm/starplat/blob/main/src/backends/README.md).

-Now the DSL code is ready to us.
+Now the DSL code is ready to use.
 So to Compile we have to go [**StarPlat/src](https://github.com/ashwinktpu/StarPlat/tree/WorkingBranch/src).**

 And Inside this directory you have to run the following commands,